Duty to rescue: Canada

-In Canadian air law, it is mandatory to make oneself and one's aircraft available to aid search-and-rescue efforts if the aircraft is in the immediate area and a distress signal is received.

 Czech Republic

 The Czech Criminal Code requires all persons to provide assistance to anyone who is in risk of death or appears to be lifeless or shows signs of a major health condition or other serious illness, unless providing it would put the assisting person or other persons at risk (§150).

 Drivers of vehicles involved in traffic accidents are obliged to provide aid to other parties involved, unless assisting would pose an imminent danger to them or other persons under §151.

 Violations are punishable by up to 2 years (§150, par.
 1), 3 years if the convicted is expected, by the nature of their job (even when off duty), to save the life of another (§ 150, par.
 2) or 5 years (§151).
 Depending on the circumstances, a driving ban or a prohibition of activity (banning an individual from certain occupations) an adequate alternative to imprisonment.

 Denmark

 Under the Danish penal code, all persons must provide aid to the best of their ability to any person who appears to be lifeless or in mortal danger (§ 253), must alert authorities or take similar steps to prevent impending disasters that could cause loss of life (§ 185), must comply with all reasonable requests of assistance by a public authority when a person's life, health or well-being is at stake (§ 142), and must, if they learn of a planned crime against the state, human life or well-being, or significant public goods, do everything in their power to prevent or mitigate the crime, including but not limited to reporting it to authorities (§ 141), in all cases provided that acting would not incur particular danger or personal sacrifice.

 Violations are punishable by up to three months (§ 142), two years (§ 185 and § 253) or three years (§ 141) in prison.
 Before 2004, the maximum penalty for § 185 and § 253 was only 4 and 3 months, respectively.

 Outside hit-and-run incidents, § 253 is used only rarely, though a notable 2014 case saw a woman sentenced to a year in prison for abandoning another woman; the abandoned woman had become stuck in a bog and eventually died from exposure.